 How do I start this process?

-- Step 7: At the end of the program, fill out the Participant Contact form and the Program Leader form.
+- Step 8: At the end of the program, have participants fill out and submit the Participant Completion Form on the Program Leader landing page.

-How do I get the NCRA A to Z Handbook, PowerPoints, flyers, and any other forms used for the program?
+How do I get the NCRA A to Z Intro to Steno Machine Shorthand Handbook, flyers, and any other forms used for the program?

-Once you complete the online MOU, an email will be sent from the DiscoverSteno Team with all the program materials needed to start.
+Once you complete the online MOU, an email will be sent from the NCRA DiscoverSteno Team giving you access to the Program Leader landing page on the NCRA website.
+There you will find all the program materials needed to start.

 Are there a minimum number of participants that I need to get started?